rlantigua01/mywebclass-agile-docs/documentation/templates/theme/initiatives/Initiative.md

 ## Fitness 101

 Description: Allows Beginners to Learn about different exercises and workout plan.
+[consider implementing SEO and performance optimization for the site]
 Goals: To help beginners meet their workout goal and keep them motivated to works towards it.

 Scope: n/a